-The General Tommy Franks Leadership Institute in early childhood development from Arkansas and Museum is pleased to announce Jill Green, Ed.D. as its new executive director.
+The General Tommy Franks Leadership Institute and Museum is pleased to announce Jill Green, Ed.D. as its new executive director. in early childhood development from Arkansas Tech University.
+Prior to joining the Museum team, Green served as the director of development